STIXProject/python-stix/README.md

 </code>

 *Note that if using pip, you MUST install python-cybox before python-stix:

 <code>
 pip install cybox
 </code>

-We're documented and working on a fix for this issue, see: https://github.com/STIXProject/python-stix/issues/24
+We've documented and working on a fix for this issue, see: https://github.com/STIXProject/python-stix/issues/24

 ## Dependencies